Backyard duck molting: what, when, and why it happens

 Side-by-side of two female Welsh Harlequin ducks: one not yet molting (left) one in the middle of a molt where she's replacing her wing and tail feathers (aka flight feathers).
 While our Welsh Harlequin females remain colorful all year long, they tend to become lighter colored in the winter.

-Side-by-side of two female Welsh Harlequin ducks: one about to molt (left) one in the middle of a molt (right) where she’s replacing her wing and tail feathers, aka flight feathers.
-While our Welsh Harlequin females remain colorful all year long, they tend to become lighter colored in the winter — if they molt.
+Side-by-side of two female Welsh Harlequin ducks: one about to molt (left) one in the middle of molting (right) where she’s replacing her wing and tail feathers, aka flight feathers.
+While our Welsh Harlequin females remain colorful all year long, they tend to become lighter colored in the winter.

 As the Audubon Society says: “Molting is energetically expensive—as is migration and breeding.
 So, birds make sure these three activities don’t overlap.”
-Even more energetically expensive than molting is egg laying…
+And even more energetically expensive than molting is egg laying…

-Now, our spoiled-rotten Welsh harlequin ducks are pretty far removed from the rigors of being a wild mallard.
+Our spoiled-rotten ducks are pretty far removed from the rigors of being a wild Mallard.
 They can’t fly.
 They have humans constantly supplying them with calorie-dense feed and treats.
 And they have a dry, predator-proof coop to sleep in each night.

-However, our girls do lay far more eggs than a wild mallard.
-We’ve had ducks lay well over 300 eggs per year versus (at most) 30 eggs that might be expected from two broods in a wild female mallard.
+However, our girls do lay far more eggs than a wild Mallard.
+We’ve had ducks lay hundreds of eggs per year versus (at most) 30 eggs per year that might be expected from two broods in a wild female Mallard.

 The point being: despite nearly identical genetics to their wild ancestors, domesticated waterfowl live in a completely different environmental context.
 Therefore, their molting cycles can be quite different too, as we’ve experienced in our flock.